kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

   - General Purpose Provisioned
   - General Purpose Serverless

-Each of these tiers have different sku's and potentially different features based on your sku choice.
-Providing a list of options previously was not possible due the complexity and scale of options available.
-However, now with User Defined Types, we can bring structure to the chaotic assortment of sku's and options.
+Each of these tiers has multiple sku's and potentially different features based on your sku choice.
+Previously, there was no way to organize the potential options due to the complexity and quantity of sku's available.
+However, with User Defined Types and discriminated unions, we can bring structure to the chaotic assortment of sku's and properties.

-Below is the top level user defined type that is part of the `sqlDatabaseSettingType`.
+Below is the top level User Defined Type, `sqlDatabaseSkuOptions` used in the `sqlDatabaseSettingType` to determine what properties are required for a SQL Database based on the sku chosen.

 ``` Bicep
 import { sqlDatabaseSkuBasic, sqlDatabaseSkuStandard, sqlDatabaseSkuPremium } from 'DtuType.bicep'